duarm/Horizon/README.md

 ### Acknowledgment

-- Student project ( do not expect good code, feel free to destroy my will if you dare )
+- Student project ( do not expect good code, feel free to destructively criticize my code )
 - Feel free to use anything ( no need for credits )